Geraldo Perdomo Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have the third-ranked team ERA among all MLB pitching staffs (2.66).
+- The Brewers' 2.51 team ERA ranks second across all league pitching staffs.

-- The Brewers give up the seventh-fewest home runs in baseball (eight total, 0.8 per game).
+- Brewers pitchers combine to surrender eight home runs (0.7 per game), the fourth-fewest in the league.

-- Burnes (0-1) makes the start for the Brewers, his third of the season.
+- Junk will make his first start of the season for the Brewers.

 © 2023 Data Skrive.
 All rights reserved.